 'Guillermo Del Toro's Pinocchio' Features a Pacific Flavor

-In a remarkable convergence of talent, passion and academic backgrounds, seven Pacific alumni — Gavin Brown ’14, Evan Hailstone ’10, Brad Burns ’09, Tristan Stoch ’11, Jason Hooper ’10, Hamilton Barrett ’09 and Sophya Vidal ’05 — were among the scores of people who helped make the acclaimed stop-motion film in Portland.
+In a remarkable convergence of talent, passion and academic backgrounds, the seven alumni — Gavin Brown ’14, Evan Hailstone ’10, Brad Burns ’09, Tristan Stoch ’11, Jason Hooper ’10, Hamilton Barrett ’09 and Sophya Vidal ’05 — were among the scores of people who helped make the acclaimed stop-motion film in Portland.
 The film took about three years to create and was released in a limited theatrical run and on Netflix on Dec.
-9. It’s gotten rave reviews and will receive Oscar consideration.
+9. Afterward, it won award after award, culminating in the Oscar.

 “Guillermo del Toro’s best movie in a decade is a stop-motion triumph,” declared IndieWire.
 “A vivid, lavish stroke of weirdness, better seen than described,” said Variety.

 “That was one of the things that really brought us together, that made it a special production,” said Burns, the second assistant director, who said he cried when he read the script.
 “We really believed in that we were making something great.”

 Del Toro’s Pinocchio project, not to be confused with the original Disney version, nor the updated Robert Zemeckis production with Tom Hanks, sets Carlo Collodi’s story in wartime Italy.
 It has a tragic backstory, a rough look, and heavenly lighting — Rembrandtesque, as Brown put it.
 “It’s artful,” said Vidal.
 Viewers may forget they’re watching puppets instead of human actors.